 Source1: Year derived from age 40 in the 1871 Ontario census.

-Note: The index to this census incorrectly lists William's last name as "Ingleden", his age as 20 - rather than 40 - and his religion as "E.M."
+Note: The index to the 1871 census incorrectly lists William's last name as "Ingleden", his age as 20 - rather than 40 - and his religion as "E.M."
 The detail record contains the correct information.
 This census also lists Susan (age 34), John W. (11), and Eda Elva (age 7), all born in Ontario.

 Source2: LDS IGI records on the Internet list a William Ingledew christened in Hutton Rudby, Yorkshire, England Oct 30, 1831, with parents John Ingledew and Margaret Unknown.